dschoorl/playlists/README.md

 for popmusic.

 I timed my efforts to compile the playlist on spotify and I estimated that it took me about 4 hours per quarter, that is 16 hours per year.
-I have done this now for about a decade, and the nerd in me wants to be complete, so I have a couple of more decades to go.
+I have done this now for ten volumes of the top40, and the nerd in me wants to be complete, so I have a couple of more volumes to go.
 That amounts to a really large number of hours compiling playlists, that I can also spent in better ways.

 Thus, one day, I thought that maybe I should automate the process.
 This little program is the result.